robparrott/git-workshop/gitworkshop.md

 Otherwise you will go insane during the rest of this workshop.

+>Exercise: Install and configure git on your system

 ## Creating a repository

 A *repository* is what contains the change history for your project.